EU to discuss tax havens blacklist after 'Paradise Papers' leaks

-BRUSSELS (Reuters) - European Union states will on Tuesday discuss plans for a tax havens’ blacklist, officials said, in a bid to tackle offshore tax avoidance after leaked documents revealed investments by wealthy individuals and institutions around the globe.
+BRUSSELS (Reuters) - European Union states will on Tuesday bring forward a discussion on plans for a tax havens’ blacklists after newly leaked documents revealed investments by wealthy individuals and institutions around the globe, officials said.

-The subject’s inclusion on the monthly meeting’s agenda of EU finance ministers came after weekend media reports citing the so-called “Paradise Papers”, a trove of financial documents leaked mostly from Appleby, a prominent offshore law firm.
+The subject’s inclusion on the monthly meeting’s agenda of EU finance ministers came after weekend media reports citing the “Paradise Papers”, a trove of financial documents leaked mostly from Appleby, a prominent offshore law firm.

 The documents were obtained by Germany’s Sueddeutsche Zeitung newspaper and shared with the International Consortium of Investigative Journalists (ICIJ) and some media outlets.
 Reuters has not independently verified them.
 Appleby was not immediately available for comment.